-Own Occupation The normal occupation in which you are employed immediately prior to becoming Totally Disabled.
+Own Occupation The normal occupation in which you are employed immediately prior to becoming Totally

 Qantas Group/Company/Employer Includes Qantas Airways Limited ABN 16 009 661 901 and any other associated employers.

 Standard Insurance Cover/Standard Insurance

-Benefit As a member of Division 2, you are automatically covered 24 hours a day, seven days a week for death, disablement and Terminal Illness until your Superannuation Date.
+Benefit As a member of Division 3, you are automatically covered 24 hours a day, seven days a week for death, disablement and Terminal Illness until your Superannuation Date.
 This automatic cover is known as Standard Insurance Cover.
 Standard Insurance Cover is part of a package of benefits for members, so you are not able to decline, change or cancel the cover.

-Superannuation Date Generally, your Superannuation Date is the date at which you are entitled to a Qantas Super retirement benefit.
-Your Superannuation Date depends upon the category you're in.
+Superannuation Date Generally, your Superannuation Date is the date at which you're entitled to a Qantas Super retirement benefit.

 Terminal Illness means you suffer an Illness which in the Insurer's opinion, after consideration of medical evidence, would reasonably be expected to reduce your life expectancy to less than 12 months.
-The reduced life expectancy must occur while you are a member of Division 2 and have Standard Insurance Cover and/or Additional Voluntary Cover.
+The reduced life expectancy must occur while you are a member of Division 3 and have Standard Insurance Cover and/or Additional Voluntary Cover.